In this guide, you’ll learn how to clean your Dyson V8 thoroughly.

 Line up the notches and slide the cyclonic component on the motor until you hear a clicking sound.

 The last step is to reattach the dustbin and pre-motor filter.

-This video will help you with the step by step process of disassembling and putting back the cyclones.
+This video will help you with the step-by-step process of disassembling and reassembling the cyclones.